 After months of rumors about who will take on the role, Josh Brolin was officially cast as Cable.
-The first image of Josh Brolin as Cable can be seen below (alongside his comic book counterpart).
+The first image of Josh Brolin as Cable can be seen above (alongside his comic book counterpart).

 Though Brolin’s Cable will be the primary antagonist in the film, it looks like he won’t be the only bad guy.
 Per a Deadline report, The Strain star Jack Kesy has been cast in the hotly anticipated sequel in a major villain role.
 Though details of which Marvel villain Kesy will play haven’t been revealed, early signs suggest that it will be malevolent mutant Black Tom Cassidy.